 Top 25 Examples of Renaissance Architecture

 Renaissance Architecture emerged in the early 15th century, at a time when Europe was going through some major changes.
 The Renaissance movement began in the heart of Italy in cities like Florence, Rome, and Venice, and eventually spread outward to the rest of the continent.
 The Renaissance embodied a lot of the political and cultural shifts that were occurring in Europe at the time, particularly the humanism movement.
 Scholars and academics were breaking away from the Christian church, and they were relearning a lot of the important ideas from Classical Antiquity.
 Philosophy, science, mathematics, art, and architecture were all fields that saw great strides during this time.
-And the lessons learned during the Renaissance would go on to greatly change the world today.
+The lessons learned during the Renaissance would go on to greatly change the world today.
 This article will focus on the Architecture of the Renaissance, highlighting 25 of the greatest Renaissance Buildings and how they changed the landscape of Europe forever.

 What is Renaissance Architecture?

 Renaissance Architecture is a building style that was prevalent in Europe from the 15th to the 16th century.
 The Renaissance style was born in Florence, but it quickly spread to the rest of Italy and on to most of Europe.
 Renaissance Architecture exemplifies the overall Renaissance Movement, a rebirth of the knowledge of the Ancient Greeks and Romans which helped Europe transition from the Middle Ages to the Modern Era.
 Before the Renaissance, Europe was deep in the Age of Faith, when Gothic Architecture was the dominant style.
-But eventually, the Renaissance Movement and this rebirth of knowledge lead to great social and political changes.
+But eventually, the Renaissance Movement and this rebirth of knowledge led to great social and political changes.

 The Dome of Florence Cathedral is often regarded as the start of the Renaissance Architectural Movement.